-Within two to three (2-3) business days of receiving the Investigator's recommendation, the Chief Diversity Officer/Title IX Coordinator or a trained, designated Decision-maker from the Pool reviews the report and all responses and then makes the final determination on the basis of the preponderance of the evidence.
+Within two to three (2-3) business days of receiving the Investigator's recommendation, the Chief of Institutional Culture/Title IX Coordinator or a trained, designated Decision-maker from the Pool reviews the report and all responses and then makes the final determination on the basis of the preponderance of the evidence.

-If the record is incomplete, the Chief Diversity Officer/Title IX Coordinator/Decision-maker may direct a re-opening of the investigation or may direct or conduct any additional inquiry necessary, including informally meeting with the parties or any witnesses, if needed.
+If the record is incomplete, the Chief of Institutional Culture/Title IX Coordinator/Decision-maker may direct a re-opening of the investigation or may direct or conduct any additional inquiry necessary, including informally meeting with the parties or any witnesses, if needed.

-The investigation recommendation, if any, should be strongly considered but is not binding on the Chief Diversity Officer/Title IX Coordinator/Decision-Maker.
-The Chief Diversity Officer/Title IX Coordinator or Decision-maker may invite and consider the impact and/or mitigation statements from the parties if and when determining the appropriate sanction(s), if any.
+The investigation recommendation, if any, should be strongly considered but is not binding on the Chief of Institutional Culture/Title IX Coordinator/Decision-Maker.
+The Chief of Institutional Culture/Title IX Coordinator or Decision-maker may invite and consider the impact and/or mitigation statements from the parties if and when determining the appropriate sanction(s), if any.